BillionArrow/jellyfin-discord-presence/README.md

-# Discord RPC for Jellyfin (Direct-Fetch Edition)
+# Jellyfin Discord Rich Presence

 A lightweight, CLI-only Discord Rich Presence client for Jellyfin.
-This fork bypasses external API limits by fetching 16:9 episode thumbnails directly from your Jellyfin instance, ensuring flawless metadata matching—even for alternate TVDB viewing orders.
+This [fork](https://github.com/kennethsible/jellyfin-rpc) bypasses external API limits by fetching 16:9 episode thumbnails directly from your Jellyfin instance, ensuring flawless metadata matching, even for alternate TVDB viewing orders (TMDB lacks alternate/dvd/etc order).

 Jellyfin RPC updates your Discord status with what you're watching or listening to on your Jellyfin server.
 Make sure your Discord client is open while using Jellyfin RPC.